Wilfrid Laurier University: Academics

 The university has an enrolment of about 17,000 full-time and part-time undergraduate students, and over 1,500 full-time and part-time graduate students.
 It has over 500 faculty and staff members.
 Laurier has been transitioning from a primarily undergraduate university to a mid-size research university.
 In the 2022 Maclean's magazine survey of Canadian universities, Laurier was ranked seventh out of 15 Canadian universities in the magazine's comprehensive university category.

 The registrar's report for winter 2016 indicates that the six most popular majors at Laurier, across the entire university, were (in order): business, communications studies, psychology, criminology, economics, and biology.

-The internationally renowned faculty of music at Laurier is considered one of the best in the country,.
 A September 2017 report indicated that students could choose to concentrate in composition, comprehensive, music education, music history, theory and critical analysis, performance, or community music; second-year Bachelor of Music students could take music therapy as an option.
 In addition, Laurier is home to the Penderecki String Quartet - an internationally-recognised group playing largely new compositions.
 The music faculty boasts two performance spaces, the Theatre Auditorium and the Maureen Forrester Recital Hall (named after a contralto and former chancellor of Laurier).
-The faculty also attracts a greater percentage of students from outside Ontario than any other faculty at Laurier.
-Laurier's music program offers the only master's degree in music therapy.
 Laurier's strength in "music and business education" has been identified as one of the reasons that the Waterloo region is a "powerful educational hub" by former University of Waterloo president, and former governor-general of Canada, David Johnston.
 Laurier was named Canada's Best Music Campus by CBC Radio in 2013.

-According to Maclean's, "Standout Programs" at Laurier in 2017-2018 included business administration, game design and development, and law and arts (B.A from Laurier and a law degree from the University of Sussex in the U.K. in six years).
+According to Maclean's, "Standout Programs" at Laurier in 2017–2018 included business administration, game design and development, and law and arts (BA from Laurier and a law degree from the University of Sussex in the U.K. in six years).

 Laurier was the headquarters of the Academic Council of the United Nations System, the goal of which is to strengthen the study of international organizations and to create strong ties between the academic community and diplomats within international organizations.

 The Balsillie School of International Affairs, opened in uptown Waterloo in 2008, is a partnership between Laurier, the University of Waterloo, and the Centre for International Governance Innovation.
 The Balsillie School offers three programs: a masters in arts in global governance, a masters in international public policy and a PhD program in global governance.